 This data enabled ORACLE TEAM USA to improve day after day, using real-time and historical data analysis to optimise the boat itself and help the crew perform at the highest levels.
 This gave them a huge competitive edge in the short term and in the longer term will allow the entire structure of the boat to be redesigned for greater efficiency.

-For businesses the results can be similar.
-By taking in-flight data from the entire IoT ecosystem, businesses can hone their operations in the same way – giving them both the agility to respond to real-time market conditions, as well as extend their operational intelligence for longer-term organisational and service improvements.
+For businesses, the results can be similar.
+By taking in-flight data from the entire IoT ecosystem, businesses can hone their operations in the same way – giving them both the agility to respond to real-time market conditions, as well as extend their operational intelligence for longer-term organizational and service improvements.

 For businesses to be able to sweat their data assets effectively, it is vital that every stage of the IoT data journey is addressed as part of a wider whole, and that an organisation’s IoT platform is engineered to unify devices with the data centre and have both work in harmony towards a clear goal: extracting the most useful insights quickly.